Skip to main content

 The Coloring Break

-Between stations - or while waiting for cake - set out coloring pages from The Little Thesis.
-Let guests color their favorite characters.
-This doubles as a calming activity between high-energy stations and gives kids something to take home.
+Between stations or while waiting for cake, set out coloring pages from The Little Thesis at a quiet table.
+Let guests color their favorite characters from the Subthesis Squad and stack the finished pages in a take-home pile.
+The break doubles as a calming reset between high-energy stations, gives slower eaters time to finish snacks, and gives parents something to point to in the recap photos later that night.

 The Junior Researcher Certificate